 Cappella – the choir

-Since 2012, Cappella has been directed by a new young conductor, Simon Lee, who is also a Tenor Lay Clerk at Durham Cathedral and music educator.
-Simon follows in the footsteps of Eric Cross, Cappella’s conductor for many years, and has swiftly made his mark with skill and vivacity.
+Since 2012, Cappella has been directed by Simon Lee, who is also a Tenor Lay Clerk at Durham Cathedral and music teacher.
+Simon follows in the footsteps of Eric Cross, Cappella’s conductor for many years, and has swiftly made his mark with skill and energy.

-Our ticket pricing has moved away from adult concessions, in order to promote attendance by young people, with Free entry for those 18 & under.
-However, we are currently developing a discounted season ticket, whilst additional benefits are also available through our ‘Friends of Cappella’ scheme – see Support the choir.
+We offer ticket price concessions for over 65s, students and unwaged, and we promote attendance by young people, with free entry for those under 18.
+However, we also offer a discounted season ticket, whilst additional benefits are also available through our ‘Friends of Cappella’ scheme – see Support the choir.

 Cappella – the music